Table of Contents

 She’s a stunner.
 She’s bomb proof.
 And she checks all the boxes, but 50 feet!?!
 I was still intimidated that she might be too much boat for me.
 She’s a schooner, which I have never sailed, and she has so much sail area and different configurations.

 It took some time to do our due diligence as you’ll read in our Project Slocum series, but in the mean time she remained in the background of my mind as we plodded through work over the holidays and new year.

 Thanks for reading!

-If you enjoyed When First We Saw Rachel J Slocum and would like to share it with your friends, please do so below:
+Share When First We Saw Rachel J Slocum with your friends: